-Туре Description Fibrous Plant remains are easily recognised; the original structure and some of the mechanical strength of the plant materials are maintained.
-Semi- Consists mainly of partially decomposed plant remains fibrous which are recognisable but fibrous in appearance only; when moist, peat is soft and plastic in character.
-Amorphous Absence of recognisable plant remains and highly • decomposed.
-Fibrous Semi- fibrous
+Code Type Description Fib Fibrous Plant remains are easily recognised; the original structure and some of the mechanical strength of the plant materials are maintained.
+SF Semi- Consists mainly of partially decomposed plant remains fibrous which are recognisable but fibrous in appearance only; when moist, peat is soft and plastic in character.
+Am Amorphous Absence of recognisable plant remains and highly ,e. p.
+1000 decomposed.

 Once identified, the type of organic matter was recorded by ticking the appropriate box on the profile description card.
+The codes were entered into the database in uppercase.